vibbits/training-material/topics/data-management-plans/tutorials/4-sharing-and-preserving-data/tutorial.md

   - T Choosing a Data Repository
   - T Registry of Data Repositories
   - T Exercise: Explore Data Repositories
-  - T Questionnaire - How will you share your data?
+  - T Questionnaire - How Will You Share Your Data?
   - T Data Journals
   - T Benefits of Publishing in a Data Journal
   - T Different Types of Data Journal
   - T Citing a Dataset
   - T Questionnaire - Data Loss Risks
   - T Licences
-  - T Sharing & Licensing Derivative works
+  - T Sharing & Licensing Derivative Works
   - T Assigning a Licence to Your Data
   - T The License Selector
   - T Questionnaire - Which Licence Would You Choose?
 - L Preserving Data
   - T Preserving Data - Introduction
-  - T What to preserve?
+  - T What to Preserve?
-  - T Where to preserve?
+  - T Where to Preserve?
-  - T Exercise: workflow
+  - T Exercise: Workflow
   - T Accounting for Data of Others
   - T Accounting for Data of Others on Websites
   - T How to Preserve Your Data Correctly
   - T Exercise: Match the Solutions to the Data Loss
 - L Sharing & Preserving Data - References
-  - T References
+  - T Sharing & Preserving Data - References

 ## Sharing Data
 ### Sharing Data - Introduction